zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 If you want the fish caught by these item queries to count for perfection, add `"selph.CustomTapperFramework.CountForPerfection": "true"` to the item query's `ModData` field.
 If not, leave it out.
+This field currently only works for machine processing.

 For the crab pot item query it's recommended you use `selph.CustomTapperFramework_MACHINE_CRAB_POT_OUTPUT true true true` by default